itzikrb100/ASOSMA/BeEF/Readme.md

 **Missing important features:**

 1. IPV6 support, the current state of IPV6 support is not known.
-2. API call to manually set OS and browser version of hooked browsers. [(link: https://github.com/beefproject/beef/issues/1164).](https://github.com/beefproject/beef/issues/1164)
+2. API call to manually set OS and browser version of hooked browsers. [(https://github.com/beefproject/beef/issues/1164).](https://github.com/beefproject/beef/issues/1164)

 3. Implement VNC style functionality in BeeF.
 This will allow real time monitoring of the hooked-browser’s view.
 That is, when the hooked browser follows a (onsite) link or enters content into input boxes it is viewed/monitored/recorded in the framework.
 The framework will have a proxy running on the loopback.
 When a browser connects to this proxy, the user can watch a playback or watch real-time with the user’s session.